 The band, a solo vehicle for O’Brien (The Immediate), specializes in atmospheric, indie folk/chamber pop that balances the youthful exuberance of contemporaries Jens Lekman, Eugene McGuinness and Johnny Flynn with the classic rock and pop of artists like Paul Simon and Robert Wyatt.

-Courage is taken from the forthcoming album Darling Arithmetic, out on April 13.
+The Soul Serene is taken from the forthcoming album Darling Arithmetic, out on April 13.